delphix/toolchain-workshop-docs/pages/tdc/actii/tdc_actii_4.md

    {% include custom/image_popout.html file="actii/lets_test_again_6.png" %}
 9. Activate the Dev Instance tab
 10. Refresh the page by clicking the Dev Instance bookmark
-11. Validate the dev data from Act I has been restored.
-Delete the employee you had added previously.
-This should be employee 1.
+11. Validate the Dev data from Act I has been restored.
 12. Delete the employee you had added previously.
 This should be employee 1.
     {% include custom/image_popout.html file="actii/lets_test_again_7.png" %}
 13. Great!
 Our patch appears to have worked.
 Only one employee has been deleted.
 Time to push our changes upstream.